-For this, use VBoxManage modifyvm command with the -vrdpauthtype option; see Section 7.5, "VBoxManage modifyvm" for a general introduction.
+For this, use VBoxManage modifyvm command with the -vrdpauthtype option; see chapter 8.5, VBoxManage modifyvm, page 88 for a general introduction.
 Three methods of authentication are available:

 - The "null" method means that there is no authentication at all; any client can connect to the VRDP server and thus the virtual machine.
-This is, of course, very insecure and only to be recommended for private networks. - The "external" method provides rxternal authentication through a special authentication library.
+This is, of course, very insecure and only to be recommended for private networks. - The "external" method provides external authentication through a special authentication library.